fawkesjs/fawkesjs-starter/README.md

 ## TODO
 - Add default use knexjs for query and sequelize for orm
-- Error should be return as a class instance

 ## Testing
 - You can directly call Api with Postman/etc, the server will do data validation according to swagger configuration